21it/calculus/README.md

 - **all fields of `URI` instance are mutable (in functional meaning)**

-This sentence looks weird because all Erlang/Elixir terms are immutable, isn't it?
+This sentence looks weird because all Erlang/Elixir terms are immutable, right?
 I will explain what I meant by example:

 ```elixir
 iex> uri = URI.parse("https://hello.world")